-Author has written 11 stories for Stargate: Atlantis, Stargate: SG-1, Bones, Doctor Who, Big Time Rush, and Avengers.
+Author has written 12 stories for Stargate: Atlantis, Stargate: SG-1, Bones, Doctor Who, Big Time Rush, Avengers, and Musketeers.

 Dear Fans, Readers & Reviewers,